 Simple answer, no you can’t.
 Google Shopping requires you to claim the website.
 As you are not the owner of Amazon.com, you can not claim the website.

-If you plan to set up your own website, or you already have one.
-And your products are advertised by Amazon on Google Shopping, then you can not advertise your own products again on your own site, if Amazon is advertising your products.
+If you plan to set up your website, or you already have one.
+And your products are advertised by Amazon on Google Shopping.
+Then you can not advertise your products again on your site, if Amazon is advertising your products.
 This is because it violates the unfair advantage policy.

 You need to choose one or the other, but not both.
 Or an alternative solution

-What you can do is split your products up, sell a selection on Amazon and a selection on your own website.
+You can split your products up, sell a collection on Amazon, and a collection on your own website.

 Essentially you can sell everything on your website, simply make sure that you do not advertise the products that are available on Amazon.

 Yes, merchants violate policies all the time; however, all violations will eventually get caught, and the merchant will get suspended.

 This would be the best option.
 If Amazon stops advertising your products on Google Shopping, then you can advertise your own website.
 However, as you have no control over these ad placements, you will never be 100% sure.
 So taking their word on it will not be the best option.

 For example, if Amazon does place an ad of your product and you get suspended by Google.
 You can not get your account unsuspended.